 By 2002, text messaging has reached the global masses and recorded over 250 billion messages sent in a single year.
 The technology found new use and integrated deeply into society when in 2003, American Idol introduced “text to vote.”

-Texting becomes the most prevalent mobile service worldwide by 2007 and used by 2.4 billion out of the total 3.3 billion mobile users.
+Texting becomes the most prevalent mobile service worldwide by 2007 and was used by 2.4 billion out of the total 3.3 billion mobile users.
 By 2008, the “text to donate” campaign was launched by United Way during Superbowl XLII.
 Also, famously Obama used the “text to donate campaign” to win the election using SMS software to send bulk text messages to increase his grassroots support.

 Mobile Phone Refined – Types of texting